realimp/java/multithreading/ImageResizer/README.md

 new Thread(lastThreadResizer).start();
 ```

-In the output you'll notice that the resizing starts simultaneously for the same number of images as your CPU threads count.
+In the output you'll notice that the resizing starts simultaneously for the same number of images as number of CPU threads available for JVM instance.